 One of the most convenient options you can get in an air conditioner is a programmable timer.

 Having a timer for your window AC unit will allow you to set a start and stop time for the device.
 This gives you the ability to conserve energy by shutting it off when nobody is around.

 Higher end products let you program specific start and stop times throughout the day for the air conditioner to operate.
-Many can be set up 24 hours in advanced and include one hour intervals.
+Many can be set up 24 hours in advance and include one-hour intervals.

 Advanced timers are a great feature because if you turn your machine off, the timer can control when it will turn back on.
 It can also turn your machine off when you are not around.

 Window air conditioners have a set of blades on the inside of the machine are able to be adjusted to different tilts.